 Protect it or lose it!
 Cybersecurity compliance for protecting government data within a federal contractor’s facility continues to be a hot topic.
 Both the government and federal contractors continue to produce, ingest, and share non-classified data in support of contracts of all types.

-Over the past four years, The National Institute of Standards and Technology defined 800-171 security requirements.
+Over the past five years, The National Institute of Standards and Technology defined 800-171 security requirements.
 These requirements were designed to protect controlled, unclassified information in nonfederal information systems as well as within organizations.
 The Department of Defense also created acquisition provisions based on NIST 800-171 that each federal contractor or contract holder must meet to uphold these requirements.

 Understand what is at stake and what options you have to get compliant.
 There will be consequences for non-compliance, like not being able to conduct business with the federal government, which could mean revenues lost or exclusion from bidding on future RFP’s that require compliance for safeguarding information.